suzannejmatthews/aosk/chapter2.md

 However, one of the positive outcomes of these highly public cases is that a lot of websites are using encryption by default.

-(enter scriptkitty comic about how we know if encryption is on?)

 An easy way to check if your connection is encrypted is to look at the URL.
 If it starts with "https://" that means it is encrypted.
 In browsers such as Chrome, look for the little green lock and the words "secure".
 That lets us know that encryption is on.

-(enter scriptkitty comic asking if encryption is guaranteed to keep our information safe)

 Keep in mind that if someone really wants to steal your information, they will try hard.
 There are a lot of malicious actors who are actively trying to